AJWest22/MS4/README.md

 ## **Testing**

+To test the code in this project, a mixture of external code validators and the in built testing framework of Django was used.
+For the HTML, CSS and JavaScript, external validators were used to proof read the code and check it, while for the Python code, the Django tetsing framework was used.

 ### HTML Validation
    - The code was validated using NU HTML Validator and displayed some errors about the default html5 document layout, and a few missing attributes.